 The architect is not your client.
 They may provide the overall architecture guidelines and help you understand the impacts of the problem across the enterprise.
 A good architect will ensure your scope is not too narrow and will point to existing architecture patterns and strategic direction that will help guide your analysis activities.
 But the architect would not get into the details of a particular problem with you as long as the changes are aligned with the architectural blueprint.

 The software developer is also not your client.
 Sometimes you may hear a flippant comment that the developers are the only people who will actually read the requirements document, but you are not writing it for them.
-When the code is written, tested and deployed, and the system functions according to the requirements, developer’s job can be considered completed, but who will feel the pain if the final product is not exactly what was needed to solve business problem?
+When the code is written, tested and deployed, and the system functions according to the requirements, the developer’s job can be considered complete, but who will feel the pain if the final product is not exactly what was needed to solve a business problem?

 Your real clients are those business stakeholders who have a problem you are helping to resolve.
 Everything you do has to be done with business needs in mind.

 - When someone questions business requirements, you must be there to explain, clarify and ensure a shared understanding is achieved.

 - When requirements are in danger of being reduced or taken out of scope, you have to initiate the discussion and ensure that de-scoping takes into account the priority and business value for your client.